 When I saw all the trash at the end of the month, I had mixed feelings about it.

-While I think I did a good job, there were still plenty of things:
+While I thought I did a good job, there were still plenty of things:

 Even though I wasn’t super satisfied with the final result, I have to say – it is not that terrible, too.